code-423n4/2024-05-canto/README.md

 ❗️Awarding Note for Wardens, Judges, and Lookouts: If you want to claim your awards in $ worth of CANTO, you must follow the steps outlined in the audit channel before the audit ends; otherwise you'll be paid out in USDC.

-## Automated Findings / Publicly Known Issues

-The 4naly3er report can be found [here](https://github.com/code-423n4/2024-05-canto/blob/main/4naly3er-report.md).

-_Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 # Overview
 ### Introduction to Canto Blockchain